kuzzleio/sdk-javascript/doc/7/essentials/extend-sdk/register-pipe/index.md

 If a pipe take too long to be executed, Kuzzle will throw an error and abort the action execution.

-This timeout can be configured in the [Kuzzle object constructor](/sdk/js/7/core-classes/kuzzle/constructor)
+This timeout can be configured in the [Kuzzle object constructor](/sdk/js/7/core-classes/kuzzle/constructor).
+The default value is 100ms.

 ## Available actions